zicat/astatine/docs/streaming_operators/disorder_discard_operator.md

 1. The identity of the operator is `disorder_discard`.
 2. The source of this operator must from a keyed operator.
 3. The row type of the source must be `RowData`.
+4. The param `parallelism` is the parallelism of the operator, it must be a positive integer, default -1 means following previous stream parallelism.
-4. The `eventtime` is the field name that you want to order by eventtime.
+5. The param `eventtime` is the field name that you want to order by eventtime.
-5. The output type of this operator is same as the source type.
+6. The output type of this operator is same as the source type.